 Tax exemptions in Grenada

-Grenada has a favorable tax regime as there are no capital gains, inheritance tax, income tax or wealth tax on worldwide income or assets.
+Grenada has a favorable tax regime for citizens and investors in the Caribbean, with no capital gains, inheritance tax, income tax or wealth tax on worldwide income or assets.

 Health care in Grenada